cespare/dotfiles/system_notes.md

   - ~/.ssh
   - ~/.fonts
   - ~/.weechat
-* Install: keychain, git, vim, vim-gtk, zsh, tmux, xbindkeys, xdotool, weechat-curses, screen, ttf-mscorefonts-installer, openssh-server, scrot
+* Install: keychain, git, vim, vim-gtk, zsh, xbindkeys, xdotool, weechat-curses, screen, ttf-mscorefonts-installer, openssh-server, scrot
 * Clone dotviles, vim-config and move into place
 * Log out and back in for xmodmap (or just run it manually)